yeahglo/osticket-prereqs/README.md

 - Choose "Typical" installation
 - Make sure to launch the Configuration Wizard
 - Choose a "Standard Configuration"
-- Use a simple password such as "Password1" _(Note: Always choose strong passwords in actual production)_
+- Use a simple password such as "Password1" _(Note: Always choose strong passwords in actual production.)_

 <br/>

 <p>
 <img width="500" alt="Screen Shot 2023-06-25 at 12 42 16 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/d5432980-7d50-4df6-b88e-7f7b1693df2a">

-**_The MySQL setup is straightforward, just make sure you launch the Configuration Wizard at the end._**
+**_Make sure you launch the Configuration Wizard after installing MySQL._**
 </p>

 <br/>

 **Step 7: Make Changes in the IIS Admin Panel**
 - Search for IIS > Right click it to run it as admin
-- At the "vm-osticket" level, open the PHP Manager > Select a principal > browse to and open the php.cgi file
+- At the "vm-osticket" level, open the PHP Manager > Select a principal > browse to and open the "php.cgi" file
 - At rhe "vm-osticket" level, restart the server from the right sidebar menu

 <br/>